 8. Prepare well

 Even though teaching English to beginners means repeating the same language, it doesn’t necessarily mean repeating the same activities.
-Different types of students will respond better to different resources and you need to be ready to adapt and teach according to the needs of your students.
+Different types of students will respond better to different resources.
+You need to be ready to adapt and teach according to the needs of your students.
 Don’t forget, you can’t rely upon having in-depth conversations to keep things going at this level like you can when teaching English to advance level students, so the onus is on you to keep the lesson flowing.

-9. Give praise
+10. Give praise

 If a student does give an incorrect answer, it is better to make a note of it and then have the class practice again together.
 By doing this you won’t embarrass the student in front of their class mates and everyone will get the opportunity for more practice.
 A positive classroom is a happy classroom, if you can foster this it will help both you and your students

-10. Remember your students are fluent in their own language
+11. Remember your students are fluent in their own language

 After all is said and done, you should always remember that your students have their own language.
 This means that they might have different ways of communicating their ideas or use specific patterns of speech that make them more prone to making mistakes in English.
 As teachers, we need to be aware of this and listen carefully and patiently as they go through the learning process.

-This may seem difficult at first, and there is no doubt that teaching English to beginners can be one of the hardest levels to teach, but if you persevere it can be incredibly satisfying.
+Teaching English to beginners may seem difficult at first, and there is no doubt that it can be one of the hardest levels to teach, but if you persevere it can be incredibly satisfying.

-If you feel that you still need guidance and haven’t taken a TEFL course yet, doing so will give you the skills you need to teach English to students of any level and age group.
+And, if you feel that you still need guidance and haven’t taken a TEFL course yet, doing so will give you the skills you need to teach English to students of any level and age group.
 Find a TEFL course here!